 MINOR SUBDIVISION.
-A subdivision of no more than 3 new lots, not including the remainder or remaining portion and which does not create, involve, or is not contiguous to or in the path of a planned new road, street, or highway.
+A subdivision of no more than three new lots, not including the remainder or remaining portion and which does not create, involve, or is not contiguous to or in the path of a planned new road, street, or highway.

-OFF CONVEYANCE LOT.
-A buildable lot which was created by a legal division subsequent to April 23, 1963, but created without being described on a lawfully recorded subdivision plat.
+PARCEL.
+A piece of land described in a deed or final plat recorded in the land records of Carroll County.

+PLANNED COMMERCIAL CENTER (PCC).
+Three or more retail stores, service establishments, medical facilities, or other commercial uses designed as a unit and primarily served by common accessories such as signs, parking lots, and walkways.

+PLANNED PUBLIC PROJECT.
+A project shown on the duly adopted county Master Plan, and all other duly adopted county plans.

+PRELIMINARY SUBDIVISION PLAN.
+A master drawing of a subdivision prepared for the overall planning of a property intended to be subdivided.

+PRODUCTIVE CROPLAND.
+At least 50% of the parcel or lot classified by the United States Department of Agriculture's soil conservation land classification system as Class I, II, or III soils.

+REMAINDER.
+The portion of a tract remaining after one or all eligible off conveyances have been created.

+REMAINING PORTION.
+In the A District, the land remaining after residential subdivision lots have been created from a legally established parcel of land through the subdivision process.

+RESULTING LAND.
+The land derived from the reduction of lot sizes when clustering pursuant to this chapter, which shall constitute a single lot.

-- PLANNED PUBLIC PROJECT.
-A project shown on the duly adopted County Master Plan, and all other duly adopted County plans. - PRELIMINARY SUBDIVISION PLAN.
-A master drawing of a subdivision prepared for the overall planning of a property intended to be subdivided. - PRODUCTIVE CROPLAND.
-At least 50% of the parcel or lot classified by the United States Department of Agriculture's soil conservation land classification system as Class I, II, or III soils. - SEPTIC MINOR SUBDIVISION.
-Up to 7 new lots for purposes of the applicability of the Carroll County Health Department approval of on site disposal systems.
-All development proposals will be required to comply with all other processing and County Code provisions applicable to minor subdivisions. - SETBACK LINE.
-The line that is the required minimum distance from the street right-of-way line or any other lot line that establishes the area within which a structure may not be erected or placed. - SLOPE EASEMENT.
-The area secured by easement beyond the right-of-way limits for the purpose of flattening or constructing slopes, side ditches, or stream changes. - STEEP SLOPES.
-Areas with slopes greater than 25%. - STREAM.
+SEPTIC MINOR SUBDIVISION.
+Up to seven new lots for purposes of the applicability of the Carroll County Health Department approval of on-site disposal systems.
+All development proposals will be required to comply with all other processing and County Code provisions applicable to subdivisions.

+SETBACK LINE.
+The line that is the required minimum distance from the street right-of-way line or any other lot line that establishes the area within which a structure must be erected or placed.

+SITE PLAN.
+A plan that provides layout and construction design details for projects as required under §155.050

+SIMPLIFIED SITE PLAN.
+A plan for a developed property proposing additions or modifications that meet the specific guidelines as outlined in §155.050

+SLOPE EASEMENT.
+The area secured by easement beyond the right-of-way limits for the purpose of flattening or constructing slopes, side ditches, or stream changes.

+STEEP SLOPES.
+Areas with slopes greater than 25%.

+STREAM.
 Part of a watercourse, either naturally or artificially created, that contains intermittent or perennial base flow of groundwater origin, but not including ditches that convey surface runoff exclusively from storm events.